Federer reaches seventh Australian Open final

 A 20th major for Federer?

-It's been that kind of week at Melbourne Park in the men's draw: World No. 1 Rafael Nadal retired in the quarterfinals against Marin Cilic with a hip injury in a fifth set and Kyle Edmund was hindered physically in his semifinal defeat Thursday to Cilic.
+It's been that kind of week at Melbourne Park in the men's draw: World No. 1 Rafael Nadal retired in the quarterfinals against Marin Cilic with a hip injury in a fifth set and Kyle Edmund -- like Chung a young, maiden grand slam semifinalist -- was hindered physically in his semifinal defeat Thursday to Cilic.

 But barring his knee injury in 2016, Federer has mostly been in good health in his career and the nature of Friday's tussle means he'll be well rested for his clash with Cilic in a repeat of the Wimbledon final as he bids for a landmark 20th major.

+"There's nothing you can do anyway about it.
+The thought process is not like, 'What would have been better?'
+I'm just happy I'm in the finals.

+"That was the goal before the match.
+I was able to get there.
+Not under the circumstances I was hoping to or not planning with.
+But I played a good match.
+He struggled clearly with his movement.
+I was able to take advantage of that."

-On that day, Cilic himself was troubled by blisters on his left foot, too, but that was their only lopsided duel in the last five meetings.
-A healthy Cilic memorably cruised past Federer en route to winning the 2014 US Open and held three match points against him in the 2016 quarterfinals.
+In the Wimbledon final, Cilic himself was troubled by blisters on his left foot, too, but that was their only lopsided duel in the last five meetings.
+A healthy Cilic memorably cruised past Federer en route to winning the 2014 US Open and held three match points against him in the 2016 Wimbledon quarterfinals.

 Federer -- who has never retired from a match in his career -- revealed that he and Cilic played against each other while on holiday in the Maldives a couple of months ago.